TestCentricity/testcentricity_web/README.md

 ## What's New
+###Version 2.3.6

+* Added `TextField.clear` method for deleting the contents of text fields.
+This method should trigger the `onchange` event for the associated text field.

+###Version 2.3.5

+* Updated `PageObject.populate_data_fields` and `PageSection.populate_data_fields` methods to be compatible with Redactor editor fields.
+* Updated device profiles for iPhone 7 (iOS 10) with MS Edge browser, iPhone 7 (iOS 10) with Chrome browser, and iPhone 7 (iOS 10) with Firefox browser.

 ###Version 2.3.3

 * Added device profile for iPhone 7 (iOS 10) with MS Edge browser.

 ###Version 2.3.1

-* When testing using the remotely hosted browsers on the BrowserStack service, the BrowserStack Local instance is automatically started if the `TUNNELING`
+* When testing using remotely hosted browsers on the BrowserStack service, the BrowserStack Local instance is automatically started if the `TUNNELING`
 Environment Variable is set to `true`. `Environ.tunneling` will be set to true if the BrowserStack Local instance is succesfully started.
 * Added `TestCentricity::WebDriverConnect.close_tunnel` method to close BrowserStack Local instance when Local testing is enabled.
 Refer to the
 **Remotely hosted desktop and mobile web browsers** section for information on usage.